 Information required by investors includes occupational safety and health performance, vendor and labor standards and practices, waste and water reduction targets and product-related environmental impacts.
 These have the potential to pose significant regulatory, legal, reputational and financial risks if not properly managed.

-In 2012 fully one-third (32.5%) of shares (voting for or against) supported this sustainability reporting proposal.
+In 2013 over 36% of the shares voting for or against, voted in support of this sustainability reporting proposal.

-The report should include a company-wide review of policies, practices and metrics related to ESG performance using the GRI index and checklist as a reference.
+The report should include a company-wide review of policies, practices and metrics related to ESG performance and can use the GRI index and checklist as a reference.